Similarity Solutions of Shock Formation for First-order Strictly Hyperbolic Systems: Corollaries

 \section{Corollaries}

 Due to the relatively simple algebraic equation (\ref{eq:alg_eq}) that the similarity function $F$ satisfies, we can write down some practical expressions, which may be useful when using the presented method in physical problems.
-Additionally, the expressions are used in the verification of the solution, as shown in \cref{sec:verif}.
-Since there are two exponents in the similarity solution ($\boldsymbol{f}' \sim (t_*-t)^{1/2}, \overline{x} \sim (t_*-t)^{3/2}$), we wish to verify two power-law behaviors by comparing with the numerical solutions of hyperbolic PDEs.
+Since there are two exponents in the similarity solution ($\boldsymbol{f}' \sim (t_*-t)^{1/2}, \overline{x} \sim (t_*-t)^{3/2}$), we derive two power-law expressions.
+The expressions are used in the numerical cross-check of the solution, as shown in \cref{sec:verif}.

 First, we write down how the first derivatives become infinite as the shock singularity is approached.
 That is, as $t \rightarrow t_*^-$,